Victims Family

 Victims Family is a hardcore punk band formed in 1984 in Santa Rosa, California, by bass guitarist Larry Boothroyd and guitarist and vocalist Ralph Spight.
 Devon VrMeer completed the trio as drummer.
-Their sound blended punk, heavy metal and jazz, making them difficult to categorize into a single genre.
-Allmusic says, "Since its inception, the trio has refused to be pigeonholed to any single musical style — incorporating elements of hardcore punk, jazz, funk, hard rock, and noise into its challenging sound".
-They were known as one of the most musically diverse bands in the San Francisco underground music scene.
 Over the years, Victims Family went through four drummers and two break-ups.
 Their name was taken from a piece by the cartoonist B. Kliban.

+They are known for an eclectic style, with a summary from Allmusic stating: "Since its inception, the trio has refused to be pigeonholed to any single musical style — incorporating elements of hardcore punk, jazz, funk, hard rock, and noise into its challenging sound".